mentimeter/play-lambda/README.md

 `play-lambda` assumes that you have your aws credentials set up correctly!

-You can optionally set the `PLAY_LAMBDA_TRACE_BUCKET` environment variable to configure the lambda to upload report results to a bucket aws bucket of your choice.
+You can optionally set the `PLAY_LAMBDA_TRACE_BUCKET` and `PLAY_LAMBDA_AWS_REGION` environment variables to configure the lambda to upload report results to a bucket aws bucket of your choice.

 ## Running your tests